 413-585-4914 | firstname.lastname@example.org

-Before coming to Smith, Bacal worked as an editor, an elementary school teacher and an educational writer and consultant.
-Her book Mistakes I Made at Work: 25 Influential Women Reflect On What They Got Out of Getting It Wrong (Random House, 2014) includes interviews with high-achieving women from a variety of fields.
+Prior to Smith, Bacal was an editor, elementary school teacher and educational writer and consultant.
+Her book, Mistakes I Made at Work: 25 Influential Women Reflect On What They Got Out of Getting It Wrong (Penguin Random House, 2014), includes interviews with high-achieving women from a variety of fields.

 413-585-4678 | email@example.com